datastax/csharp-driver/doc/changelog/README.md

+# Changelog

-# ChangeLog - DataStax Enterprise C# Driver
+Changelog for the DataStax Enterprise C# Driver.

 ## 2.1.0